kschiu/AgileProjectMgmnt/agility/README.md

 * Make retrospective a seperate model on the analytics page?
 * Add users to a sprint
+* Only be able to delete things if you are the owner

 ====
 Analytics (FOR RETROSPECTIVE)